falexwolf/falexwolf.me/research.md

 ## Dynamical modeling of RNA velocity

 [<img src="../img/NatureBiotechCover2020-12.png" style="width: 120px; margin: 15px 20px 5px 0px"  align="left">](/publications#P28)
 The introduction of RNA velocity in single cells has opened up new ways of studying cellular differentiation in scRNA-seq [[LaManno18](https://www.nature.com/articles/s41586-018-0414-6/)].
 It describes the rate of gene expression change for an individual gene at a given time point based on the ratio of its spliced and unspliced messenger RNA (mRNA).
 With [scVelo](https://scvelo.org), we solve the full transcriptional dynamics of splicing kinetics using a likelihood-based dynamical model.
 This generalizes RNA velocity to a wide variety of systems comprising transient cell states, which are common in development and in response to perturbations.
-The paper made it on the cover of NBT.
+The paper made it on the cover of Nature Biotechnology.

 {P28}